jwhall27/cmucloudlabkinetics/readme.md

 # CMU Cloud Lab Kinetics (Honors Thesis, Chapter 3)

-This repository contains TAML/Orange II oxidation kinetics experiment protocols as run in the CMU Cloud Lab.
+This repository contains oxidation kinetics experiment protocols as run in the CMU Cloud Lab.

 All code is written in Symbolic Lab Language.